hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Among these melancholy and disquieting spectacles, I begin to ponder the nature of ruin.
+Among these melancholy and disquieting creatures, I begin to ponder the nature of ruin.
 Is it mere grotesquerie, like the swan, things disharmonious in the arrangement of their parts?